codeBelt/sjs-base-model/README.md

 ## Release History

+-   2019-06-23 v1.9.0 IConvertOption now happens before data is assigned to properties.
+Now if you use ConversionTypeEnum.JSON and have a default model it will create that new model instead of having a plain object.

 -   2019-01-28 v1.8.2 ConversionTypeEnum.String now coverts objects with JSON.stringify.

 -   2019-01-28 v1.8.1 Returns the original data for ConversionTypeEnum.JSON if parse fails.